Gcenx/wine-on-mac/README.md

 Once homebrew is installed you the following command to install your selected wine package

 ```
-brew tap homebrew/cask-versions
-brew install --cask --no-quarantine wine-staging
+brew install --cask --no-quarantine wine@staging
 ```
-The above command will install the most recent `wine-staging` pkg available on winehq but it will also add `wine` for use in `Terminal` meaning you no longer need to launch the installed __Wine Staging__ app each time you want to access wine.
+The above command will install the most recent `wine@staging` pkg available on winehq but it will also add `wine` for use in `Terminal` meaning you no longer need to launch the installed __Wine Staging__ app each time you want to access wine.

 __Please Note;__
 Only a single wine package can be installed using `brew`
 The `--no-quarantine` command is required as homebrew by default adds the quarantine flag to downloaded casks, this causes Gatekeeper to treat the bundle as damaged.

 ### How to manually install wine on mac using Winehq releases;
-Grab a [wine package](https://dl.winehq.org/wine-builds/macosx/download.html) usually using the latest `wine-devel` is recommended, but most agree it's best to use the latest `wine-staging` due to additional patches.
+Grab a [wine package](https://dl.winehq.org/wine-builds/macosx/download.html) usually using the latest `wine@devel` is recommended, but most agree it's best to use the latest `wine@staging` due to additional patches.
 If your intention is to have a more stable environment use `wine-stable`\
 _Currenty macOS packages are not uploaded to Winehq, those can be downloaded from [here](https://github.com/Gcenx/macOS_Wine_builds/releases)_